 As more vaccines for COVID-19 emerge, safety in the vaccine production process is crucial.
 Any foreign matter entering the vaccine production process raises major safety concerns, and contamination is a common occurrence and a public health risk.

-All of us who work in the Biotech industry, including those of us at EG Life Sciences, face daily challenges to maintain an aseptic environment.
+All of us who work in the Biotech industry or the pharmaceutical industry, including those of us at EG Life Sciences, face daily challenges to maintain an aseptic environment.
 Rigorous safety standards are in place to avoid any cross-contamination and/or any foreign matter being introduced to the vaccine production process.
 However, there is still a chance that this could happen.